Create a Nuxt application

 Add <hanko-auth> component

+The <hanko-auth> web component adds a login interface to your app.
 By default no action is taken after a successful login.
-When you add the hanko-logged-out middleware to the login page it will automatically redirect the user to the page they were on before logging in, or to the optional redirects.success value in the module config.
+But when you add the hanko-logged-out middleware to the login page it will automatically redirect the user to the page they were on before logging in, or to the optional redirects.success value in the module config.

 <script setup lang="ts">